Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Enhance Code for SaaS or Enterprise/Add data persistence and online users (Cursor AI).md

 * `MONGODB_USERNAME="admin"`
 * `MONGODB_PASSWORD="password"`

 Add a `.env` file for local development, and also include a `.env.sample` that documents the required variables.
+Those .env files will be in the same folder as the server file.
+So it'd be also in the folder `AGENTS/`.

 In addition, create a database seed script in the same language as the server file that populates the database with test users so we can quickly fill the database for testing.
 ```

+---

+**PATH: USING PLAIN PHP for API server?**

-Note if you’re using PHP, make sure the api.php has this:
+Note if you’re using PHP, make sure the api.php and seed.php has this at the top:
 ```
 // Composer autoload (mongodb/mongodb library provides MongoDB\Client)
 $autoload = __DIR__ . '/vendor/autoload.php';